 In this scenario, we assume an orderly pathway (SSP1) according to Riahi et al (2017), where we expect that humanity will meet the Paris Agreement, low-carbon initiatives will be implemented, and the suppliers and intergovernmental policies that affect our business adapts to our common terms on reducing fossil dependency and emissions.
-We assume production of 2026 target volumes until 2030.
+We assume a stable growth in production to reach a volume of 120 000 -135 000 tonnes, which is kept at this level until 2030.
 How our production change towards 2050 is difficult to assume, but many initiatives and forecasts looks towards the ocean and aquaculture to provide more food for the future.
 With a well below 2C global warming, our business is well positioned to seize this opportunity for sustainable growth.